-These indicators of abuse and neglect will be used by the staff member as a guideline for reporting to the counselor, who will determine if the case needs further attention.
+These possible indicators of abuse and neglect (this page and the previous page) will be used by the staff member as a guideline for reporting to the counselor, who will determine if the case needs further attention.

 A report must be made when a staff member has reasonable cause to believe that a child has suffered abuse or neglect.
 All reports are confidential.